brownplt/pyret-lang/docs/introduction.markdown

 Sometimes you want to be able to change the value in a variable.
-For example, we might have a deeply nested computation that needs to record that sometimes specific happened, and threading the result out isn't convenient.
+For example, we might have a deeply nested computation that needs to record that something specific happened, and threading the result out isn't convenient.
 For this, we have a separate declaration, and a way to update those variables: